MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/plan-cloud-voicemail.md

 - On-premises users must be enabled for Enterprise Voice and Hosted Voicemail in Skype for Business Server.

 -  If you have an on-premises only deployment--that is, only Exchange and Skype for Business on-premises servers--but you want to take advantage of Cloud Voicemail, you need the ON-PREM license.
-NEED DETAILS ABOUT THE ON-PREM-ONLY LICENSE.

 ##Migration and interoperability